xdevplatform/SnowBotDev/docs/aaa-setup-script.md

 # Account Activity API script
 ### Script for managing webbook setup and subscriptions.

-## Getting started

-+ Setting client-side URL for webhook events.
-Where should we send the event JSON?
-+ Looking up what webhook IDs are set up?
-Confirming what webhook 'bridges' have been set up.

-This script helps automate the fundamental plumbing of the webhook-based Account Activity API.
-These steps include:
+There are several 'plumbing' details that need attention before you can start receiving webhook events in your event consumer application.
+This script helps automate the fundamental plumbing of the webhook-based Account Activity (AA) API.
+These include:

 + Telling Twitter where to send webhook events.
-+ Setting up AA API subscriptions.
+This can be a one-time action, but at some point you will likely need to update the client-side web URL for receiving webhook events.
+This script manages calls to the API ['set URL' method](https://developer.twitter.com/en/docs/accounts-and-users/subscribe-account-activity/api-reference/new-webhook-config).

++ Setting up Account Activity API subscriptions.
+This API is designed to enable receiving events from multiple Twitter accounts.
+This script manages calls to the API ['add account' method](https://developer.twitter.com/en/docs/accounts-and-users/subscribe-account-activity/api-reference/new-subscription).

 + Managing CRC events from Twitter, and manually triggering those events.
+In order to start working with the Account Activity API, your event consumer needs to correctly respond to CRC challenges from Twitter.
+In fact, you will not be able to set up your web hook consumer URL until this step is made.
+This script manages calls to the API ['test CRC' method](https://developer.twitter.com/en/docs/accounts-and-users/subscribe-account-activity/api-reference/validate-webhook-config).

 <note about sibling script>

+## Getting started

 The **setup_webooks.rb** script helps automate Account Activity account details. https://dev.twitter.com/webhooks/managing